SmarterApp/TDS_THSSAdapterStub/README.md

 This component/application was primarily developed for use with IRP 2.0 and the IRP Automation Adapter.
 Therefore, this application has hard-coded IRP Items into the TestImportService class.
 See TestImportService.cs and look for 'ITEM_TYPES'.

 This component will automatically score all items it receives with a score of zero.

+To change the score or to program custom scoring logic, look at TestController.cs for the method `ProcessScoreRequest` and the line `assignment.ScoreData`.
+The XML string value saved into `assignment.ScoreData` contains the score.

 Deployment/Installation
 -----------------------